Green is the New Pink

 Our in-store dining spaces were designed by Beijing-based COROMODO, a Colombian design team responsible for some of Beijing’s hottest and most innovative food & beverage spaces.

 Gung Ho!
-Pizza is the third company to become a Certified B Corporation in mainland China.
+Pizza is the 3rd company to become a Certified B Corporation in China and the only restaurant group in the mainland to be certified to date.

 What is a B Corp?

-What Fair Trade certification is to coffee, B Corps is to sustainable enterprise, leading the global movement of people using business as a force for good.
+What Fair Trade certification is to coffee or LEED to sustainable architecture, B Corps is to for-profit-enterprises who operate in a sustainable and ethical way, leading the global movement of people using business as a force for good.
+To learn more, please visit BCorp’s official website!

 Well Known B Corps

-Other Certified B Corporations include: Etsy, Patagonia, Ben & Jerry’s, Kickstarter, Warby Parker, First Respond 第一反应 (Shanghai), Education for Good (Hong Kong)
+Other Certified B Corporations include: Etsy, Patagonia, Ben & Jerry’s, Kickstarter, Warby Parker, Kleen Kanteen and Danone USA!

 Our ‘Green Team’ is made up of people from all stores and all departments and forms the backbone of our environmental department.
 The Green Team is tasked with raising awareness of environmental issues in the company as well as carrying out our Green Action plan.